 - 1. Resistivity Measurement of a given sample by four probe method. - 2.
-Characteristics of solar cell. - 3.
-Measurement of dielectric constant and its variation with temperature. - 4.
-Determination of bulk density of different materials using immersion technique. - 5.
-Measurement of dielectric constant of liquids. - 6.
-Measurement of electrical conductivity of Graphite at room temperature. - 7.
-Determination of specific heat of Graphite at different temperatures. - 8.
-Wind energy. - 9.
-Measurement of dielectric constant of solids. - 10.
-Porosity determination of Superconducting materials. - 11.
-Determination of Bulk density of ferroelectric materials. - 12.
-To measure ferroelectric hysteresis curves - 13.
+Measurement of dielectric constant and its variation with temperature. - 3.
+Determination of bulk density of different materials using immersion technique. - 4.
+Measurement of dielectric constant of liquids. - 5.
+Measurement of electrical conductivity of Graphite at room temperature.

+- 6. Determination of specific heat of Graphite at different temperatures. - 7.
+Measurement of dielectric constant of solids. - 8.
+Porosity determination of Superconducting materials. - 9.
+Determination of Bulk density of ferroelectric materials. - 10.
+To measure ferroelectric hysteresis curves - 11.
 Determination of Curie Temperature of Ferroelectrics.

-Note: 1) Other experiments may be added as per the availability of instruments.2) Students should perform any eight experiments.
+Note: 1) Other experiments may be added as per the availability of instruments.2)

+Students should perform any eight experiments.

-PHYR-331 : Research Project Part I (Experimental Work) : Credits 6
+PHYR-331: (Experimental work): Research Project Part II: Credit 3

-Students are expected to do experimental work as per the formulation of topic of research project selected during 2nd semester
+Students are expected to do experimental work as per the formulation of topic of research project selected during 2nd semester.